15 Dog Park Etiquette Rules Everyone Should Follow

 Don’t wait to remove an uncomfortable pooch

-Always pay attention to how your dog is behaving, who your dog is playing with and where your dog is.
-If your dog seems uncomfortable or overexcited, or she is getting chased by another dog or is simply not enjoying the park, leave so that nothing bad happens, McConnell says.
+Always pay attention to where your dog is, how your dog is behaving and which dogs (and people) your dog is playing with.
+If your dog seems uncomfortable or overexcited, she’s getting chased by another dog or she’s simply not enjoying the park, leave promptly so that nothing bad happens, McConnell says.
 Do the same if your dog is being aggressive or getting too wound up.

 Respond to your dog’s body language